livereload/livereload-plugins/README.md

 ## Installing a plugin

-You need LiveReload 2.0 β7 or later to use plugins. β7 is not available publicly yet, but you can [download it here](http://download.livereload.com/LiveReload-2.0b7.zip).
+You need LiveReload 2.0 β7 or later to use plugins.

 LiveReload looks for plugins in the following folders: